-The moving insurance and mover's valuation information provided here is designed to give you some background information on moving companies insurance so you'll be better informed and you can take the steps you feel are necessary for your peace of mind.
+The information on moving insurance and mover’s valuation available here is intended to provide you with background information on moving company insurance so that you can be better informed and take the steps you believe are necessary for your peace of mind.

-Moving can be a stressful experience.
-One thing you can do to make it less stressful is to evaluate carefully your options for protecting your household possessions while they're in the custody of your moving company.
-A wide range of options are available from moving companies, private insurers and your existing Homeowner's or Renter's insurer that provide varying levels of insurance or valuation protection for different causes of loss.
-No matter which mover you select, it pays to prepare in advance of your move so that you'll have time to gather the necessary information you'll need to weigh your moving insurance and mover's valuation options.
+Moving can be a very stressful situation.
+You can reduce stress by carefully considering your options for protecting your household possessions while they are in the care of your moving company.
+Moving companies, private insurers, and your current homeowner’s or renter’s insurance provider all provide varying levels of insurance or valuation protection for various causes of loss.
+Whatever mover you choose, it’s important to plan ahead of time so you have enough time to gather the information you’ll need to weigh your moving insurance and mover’s valuation options.

 Some Terms You Should Know

 Before drilling down into the distinction between moving insurance and valuation, it’s important to understand that two types of loss can occur during a move.
 Both types of loss are the exception rather than the rule, but they may occur during your relocation.

 - Damage, breakage, marring and other types of loss caused by the mover’s or shipper’s negligence, carelessness or accident.